revathskumar/blog.revathskumar.com/_drafts/2014-05-03-getting-started-with-react.md

 var parent = document.querySelector('.jumbotron');
 React.renderComponent(<HelloMessage name="Revath" />, parent);
 ```
+Fot each component you will extend `React.createClass`

 The `React.renderComponent` method accepts two arguments

 1. The Component name and the properties
     > In this case the component is `HelloMessage` which has a property `name` with value "Revath"

-2. The parent element where it should inject in the DOM.
+2. The parent element is where it should inject in the DOM.
    > In this case it is the element with class `jumbtron`

+The `render` method is where you will define the HTML template.

-It is optional to use `/** @jsx React.DOM */` as the first line when you use [gulp-react] to precompile.
+It is optional to use `/** @jsx React.DOM */` as the first line when you use [gulp-react]() to precompile.

 To precompile this I configured the gulpfile.